meganz/mobile-analytics/readme.md

 The `sendEvent` method will be called on a background thread by the `Tracker` class.

 ## Adding an event

+New events are added to the *shared* module inside the *commonMain* folder

 1. Create an interface/class and annotate it with the relevant annotation (See below)
 2. Run `gradlew build`
 3. Commit newly created interface/class as well as the generated/updated json file in the resources folder